Josephbacona/HTML-and-CSS-Projects/README.md

 # HTML-and-CSS-Projects
-This repository contains my projects within HTML and CSS.
+This repository contains all of my projects within the HTML and CSS.